Skip to main content

 Do not:

 Dispose of the needle, syringes or pen, and caps as directed by the manufacturer in an approved sharps container.
-If you do not have a sharps container, the manufacturer can supply one for free.
+If you do not have a sharps container, the manufacturer may be able to supply one for free or you can ask your pharmacist.
 Do not recycle your used puncture-resistant container.

 Keep pens and syringes out of the reach of children and pets.